lw8192/Red-Team-Dev/C/README.md

     int main(int argc, char *argv[]){
       // passed into main. argc - args count, argv - list of args. argv[0] is the program name
     }

+## Functions
+Function needs to be defined or a function prototype used so the compiler can locate it.
+No return value: void function.

+    int math_func(it);    //Function prototype: name, return data type, data types as functional arguments.

+    int main(){
+        //example main function
+        return 0;
+    }
+built in C functions: strcpy(), strlwr(), strcmp(), strlen(), strcat()
+strcpy(dest, src);  //copy a string from a source to a destination, copying each byte to the destination (stopping after it copies the null termination byte).
+sizeof() - determine size of a variable declared with that data type for the target architechure.
+scanf(); //used for input, expects all args to be pointers

 ### Using Command Line Arguments
 Access command line args in C by including an int and a array of strings - int is the count of the arguments, array is the actual args passed. argv[0] = name of executing binary.
 Using command line arguments: